 Canadian Association of Emergency Physician members: no fee

-If you are unable to attend the event, a recording of the symposium will be available to view for 12 months.
+If you were unable to attend the event, you can purchase the recording of the symposium below.
+The recording will be available to for 12 months.

 Dr Tigist Tesfaye

 Dr Tigist Tesfaye is a practicing emergency and critical care physician in Ethiopia.
 She obtained her Medical degree from Jimma University and then obtained her speciality training in Emergency and Critical Care Medicine from the Addis Ababa University, Black Lion Hospital.
 She is currently working as the Clinical Service Directorate director at the Addis Ababa COVID-19 Field hospital.
 Her passions include, teaching and improving the quality of care provided in Emergency Departments.